I’ve always used GoDaddy to buy domains but Namecheap quickly won me over.

 I started using Namecheap for my past two projects.

-- One project I did the Namecheap domain transfer to Bluehost (portfolio site)
+- One project I did was the Namecheap domain transfer to Bluehost (portfolio site)

-- The second project I did the DNS forwarding to Bluehost (niche blog)
+- For the second project, I did the DNS forwarding to Bluehost (niche blog)

 It’s about the same 2-step requirement to change DNS between GoDaddy and Namecheap.
 But I don’t know, it just seems more intuitive with Namecheap when fiddling with the domain records.